 For the past 10 years Premier Skills has been using football to inspiring inspire young people, often the most vulnerable in society across the world.

-To mark the anniversary of the partnership between the Premier League and the British Council, an exhibition of photography and films highlighting the impact of Premier Skills around the world is being held in London.
+To mark the anniversary of the partnership between the Premier League and the British Council, an exhibition of photography and films highlighting the impact of Premier Skills around the world was held in London.

 Images captured by award-winning photographer Charlie Clift as well as local photographers reveal how those who have taken part in Premier Skills are spreading its positive influence.